toralf/torutils/README.md

 The rule set for an inbound ip is:

 1. trust Tor authorities
-1. block an ip for the next 30 min if more than 8 inbound connection attempts per minute are made
+1. block an ip for the next 30 min if more than 8 inbound connection attempts per minute are made (SYN flood)
-1. block an ip for the next 30 min if more than 3 inbound connections are established
+1. block an ip for the next 30 min if more than 3 inbound connections are established (too much connections)
-1. ignore an connection attempt if 2 inbound connections are established
+1. ignore a connection attempt if 2 inbound connections are already established

 Technically the ip addresses are stored in a so-called [ipset](https://ipset.netfilter.org/).
 Currently about 200-500 addresses are blocked at